Gotthard railway: Bellinzona–Luino / Locarno

-Bellinzona - Chiasso
+Bellinzona–Chiasso

 At Giubiasco, the line from Immensee to Chiasso reaches its lowest point of 230 m above sea level.
-From here the line rises again to Monte Ceneri, the pass between the Sopraceneri and the Sottoceneri, and then passes through the two parallel, single-track Monte Ceneri Tunnels.
-It reaches the highest point on this part of the line, at Rivera-Bironico station, at an altitude of 472 m, before descending to Lugano, at an altitude of 335 m.
+From here the line rises again to Monte Ceneri, the pass between the Sopraceneri and the Sottoceneri, and then passes through the two parallel, single-track Monte Ceneri Rail Tunnels.
+It reaches the highest point on this part of the line, at Rivera-Bironico, at an altitude of 472 m, before descending to Lugano, at an altitude of 335 m.

-At Lugano station interchange is made with the Lugano–Ponte Tresa railway, a metre gauge railway to the town of Ponte Tresa.
+At Lugano interchange is made with the Lugano–Ponte Tresa railway, a metre gauge railway to the town of Ponte Tresa.
 Following the western waterside of Lake Lugano, the line crosses Lake Lugano at the Melide causeway, a 817 m causeway and bridge.

 The track follows the eastern waterside from the Melide causeway to Capolago-Riva San Vitale station.
 Here interchange is made with the Monte Generoso railway, a rack railway to the summit of Monte Generoso.
 The Gotthard line then continues to Mendrisio and Chiasso.
-Chiasso station houses the border controls and has a large international marshalling yard.
+Chiasso houses border controls and has a large international marshalling yard.
 Conventional trains change locomotives here due to different traction voltages and train protection systems in Italy.

 Operation

 Services

 The Gotthard line carries a mixture of freight and long distance passenger trains over the full length of the line.
-The long distance passenger trains include EuroCity (EC) trains between Zürich and Milan, and ICN and IR trains between a number of cities in northern Switzerland and various points in Ticino.
+The long distance passenger trains include EuroCity (EC) trains between Zürich and Milan, and ICN and InterRegio trains between a number of cities in northern Switzerland and various points in Ticino.
 Passenger trains using the Gotthard line in the past included the Trans Europ Express trains Gottardo, Roland, and Ticino.

 Regional commuter rail services also operate on the northern and southern sections of the Gotthard line.
-To the north, line S2 of the Zug Stadtbahn operates hourly between Zug, Arth-Goldau and Erstfeld, whilst line S3 of the S-Bahn Luzern operates hourly between Luzern, Arth-Goldau and Brunnen.
+To the north, line S2 of the Zug Stadtbahn operates hourly between Zug, Arth-Goldau and Erstfeld, whilst line S3 of the S-Bahn Luzern operates hourly between Lucerne, Arth-Goldau and Brunnen.

 To the south, the Gotthard line is served by trains on line S10 of the Treni Regionali Ticino Lombardia (TILO), which operate every half-hour between Bellinzona, Lugano and Chiasso, with some trains extending northwards to Airolo and southwards to Milan.
 The same operator's lines S20 and S30 also operate over the Gotthard railway in the Bellinzona area, before proceeding down the branches to Locarno and Luino respectively, with some S30 trains extended to Milan Malpensa Airport.

 Besides trains operated by the Swiss Federal Railways, other railway companies have also been able to run trains on the Gotthard route since the introduction of open access in 2001.
 Companies that have taken advantage of this include Deutsche Bahn AG, who operate through freight trains from Germany to Italy.